ivana-chen/Blog/README.md

-# Blog
+# Project Overview
+This project was designed to create a blog web application.
+It aimed to utilize modern web development techniques and tools to deliver a robust and user-friendly application.
 Made with Codeigniter4, PHP, MySQL.
 User will have to specify database in Database.php to blog information.

-Simple blog.
 Consists of:
 - A home page with the current top 5 blogs
 - Ability to create a new blog post with title, description, image and any tags, and a
 - Pagination view of blogs

-# Project Overview
-This project was designed to create a blog web application.
-It aimed to utilize modern web development techniques and tools to deliver a robust and user-friendly application.

 # Motivation
 The primary motivation behind this project was to deepen my understanding of web development frameworks and technologies.
 Specifically, I wanted to gain hands-on experience with the CodeIgniter 4 framework, enhance my knowledge of the MVC (Model-View-Controller) architecture, and improve my skills in PHP and MySQL.